This post may contain affiliate links. Please see my disclosure policy for details.

 Here’s a quick guide to making your way up to At The Top Burj Khalifa.

-The entrance to the Burj Khalifa can be found at the bottom floor of the Dubai Mall.
+The entrance to the Burj Khalifa can be found on the bottom floor of the Dubai Mall.

-Although this also holds a record of being the world’s largest shopping mall, there will be signs everywhere which will point you in the right direction!
+Although this also holds a record of being the world’s largest shopping mall, there will be signs everywhere that will point you in the right direction!

 The ticket booths are located on the bottom floor of the mall, this is where you will head through to their security.